-School districts across the nation face severe shortages of qualified staff, a circumstance which the COVID-19 pandemic has worsened.
-The problem is particularly acute in traditionally hard-to-staff schools in urban and rural communities; in specific content areas such as science, technology, engineering, and math (STEM); and for English learners and students with special needs.
-English learners and students with special needs.
+School districts across the nation face severe shortages of qualified staff, a circumstance which the COVID-19 pandemic has worsened.i The problem is particularly acute in traditionally hard-to-staff schools in urban and rural communities; in specific content areas such as science, technology, engineering, and math (STEM); and for English learners and students with special needs.ii

 At the same time, many schools also have difficulty finding educators of color, particularly Black male educators.
-Meanwhile, over one-half of students identify as students of color; iii however, many beneficial outcomes are associated with same-race teacher-student matching. iv
+Meanwhile, over one-half of students identify as students of color;iii however, many beneficial outcomes are associated with same-race teacher-student matching.^{iv}

-Over the past year, federal and state support has provided substantial opportunites for local initiatives to be expanded through teacher education and other educator workforce solutions.
-More research will likely be needed to better understand how successful new program models are addressing educator shortages and filling persisent staffing gaps.
+Over the past year, federal and state support has provided substantial opportunites for local initiatives to be expanded through teacher education and other educator workforce solutions.^v More research will likely be needed to better understand how successful new program models are addressing educator shortages and filling persisent staffing gaps.